 1. Fiber Production

 For the production of cotton fibers, a big land area is used.
-Moreover, due to chemicals in fertilizers and pesticides land is getting polluted causing irrigation loss.
+Moreover, due to chemicals in fertilizers and pesticides pollute land causing irrigation loss.
 Organic cotton and BCI cotton are the first steps towards producing sustainable cotton fibers.

 Production of fibers like wool and furs involves animal cruelty.
 Guidelines to produce these fibers without harming animals and recycling old clothes are ways to sustainable fiber production.